50,000 Interceptions—and Counting!

 Stop human trafficking

-Over 50 million people live in modern-day slavery because of human trafficking*.
-We train and place monitors at strategic transit points to identify and stop trafficking as it is occurring, BEFORE people are exploited.
-To date, we've intercepted over 50,000 individuals to prevent them from being trafficked.
+Love Justice International fights to prevent human trafficking as it's occurring.
+We train and place monitors at strategic transit points who vigilantly keep watch to detect and intercept potential victims in real time, BEFORE they are exploited or enslaved.
+To date, we've intercepted over 70,000 individuals to prevent them from being trafficked.

 Help put traffickers in jail